docker-mailserver/docker-mailserver/README.md

 ## Announcements

+1. Since version `v7.1.0`, the use of default variables has changed slightly.
+Please consult the [environment Variables](#environment-variables) sections
-1. Debian Buster is now Docker base image
+2. Debian Buster is now Docker base image
    - Filebeat was removed
    - Dovecot was downgraded
-2. ELK was removed
+3. ELK was removed
-3. New contributing guidelines were added
+4. New contributing guidelines were added
-4. Added coherent coding style and linting
+5. Added coherent coding style and linting
-5. Added option to use non-default network interface
+6. Added option to use non-default network interface

 ## Includes